Application Process and Approvals - SOP 1.9.a

 2. The use of the IMPs is evidence-based and supported by published scientific evidence on the safety and efficacy of those IMPs in any of the MSC, and

-2. The additional diagnostic or monitoring procedures do not pose more than minimal additional risk or burden to the safety of the subjects compared to normal clinical practice in any MSC.
+2. The additional diagnostic or monitoring procedures do not pose more than minimal additional risk or burden to the safety of the participants compared to normal clinical practice in any MSC.

 Required documents

-The submission documents are listed in the table below.
+The submission documents are listed in the tables below.
 In addition, the following documents are useful when preparing the submission:

-Special attention should be brought to the Informed consent and patient recruitment procedure (template)
+Special attention should be brought to the SOP Preparing Written Information and Consent Form

-• If hospital records (patient journals) are to be reviewed to identify potential trial subjects, this must be described in the recruitment procedures.
+• If hospital records (patient journals) are to be reviewed to identify potential trial participants, this must be described in the recruitment procedures.
 The EC will then grant waiver from confidentiality.
-Without this such review of records cannot be done.
+Without waiver from confidentiality review of records cannot be done.
 Review should follow institutional procedures.

-• The trial subject should not be in a dependent relation to the person who asks for the subject consent, e.g. have treated the subject for a while.
-Preferably the information should be given and the consent obtained by a study member who does not have a relation to the subject.
-In cases where this is not possible to avoid, e.g. small institutions, voluntary participation must be secured by other means, like substantial time to make the decision.
+• The trial participant should not be in a dependent relation to the person who asks for the participant's consent, e.g. have treated the participant for a while.
+Preferably the information should be given and the consent obtained by a study team member who does not have a relation to the participant.
+In cases where this is not possible, e.g. small institutions, voluntary participation must be secured by other means, like substantial time to make the decision.
 This should be described in the application under Recruitment arrangements.

-• Subjects that do not understand Norwegian should in general not be excluded from inclusion and should be given written and oral information in a language they master.
+• Participants that do not understand Norwegian should in general not be excluded from inclusion and should be given written and oral information in a language they master.
 For translations, check local procedure for possible translation agreement.
-REK does not need to approve the translations.
+REK KULMU does not need to approve the translations.

-For guidance on special subject groups, see Veileder til helseforskningsloven.
+For guidance on special participant groups, see Veileder til helseforskningsloven.

 Insurance: